shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 shot_step.yml
 ```

-Each of these files corresponds to an environment; having separate files allows each to be configured differently.
+Each of these files corresponds to an environment; having separate files allows each environment to be configured differently.

 ### How Toolkit determines the current environment